CURRENTLY ACCEPTING APPLICATIONS FOR FALL 2015 - NO WAITING LIST!

-The Schools of Nursing are no longer accepting applications from prospective students who need a visa to study in the US.
+The Schools of Nursing do not accept applications from prospective students who need a visa to study in the US.
 Only citizens and those with a permanent resident card will be considered.

 Because the practice of nursing is an applied discipline with cognitive, sensory, affective and motor components, students must perform functions which are necessary for the safe practice of nursing and essential to the licensing requirements for nursing.

-Applicants must be capable of meeting the eight core performance standards outlines below with or without reasonable accommodations for enrollment and/or progression.
+Applicants must be capable of meeting the eight core performance standards outlined below with or without reasonable accommodations for enrollment and/or progression.

 |Skill Standard||Standard||Some Examples of Necessary Activities (not all inclusive)|